nightguarder/CryptoPass/README.md

 # CryptoPass
-## First Password Manager that uses Cryptographic security
+## First Password Manager that uses Cryptographic security to safely store your data.
+This password manager was designed with security in mind.
+CryptoPass revolutionizes the way you secure your sensitive information.

 ## EXPO APP SETUP TUTORIAL
 ### Step 1.
 Prepare your Project Structure